Features

 Beyond the ISA framework, FAIRDOM-SEEK allows data to be interlinked within the site itself in order to describe their relationship.

-If research resulted in a publication, this can also be registered with FAIRDOM-SEEK (including accreditation to relevant people) using a PUBMED identifier or DOI, and linked to the assets involved in that research – allowing other researchers access to use, examine, or validate the data that would otherwise be unavailable through the publication alone.
+Publishing and licensing – If research resulted in a publication, this can also be registered with FAIRDOM-SEEK (including accreditation to relevant people) using a PUBMED identifier or DOI, and linked to the assets involved in that research – allowing other researchers access to use, examine, or validate the data that would otherwise be unavailable through the publication alone.
+FAIRDOM-SEEK can be set up as registration hub for your publications and issue DOIs.

 Bespoke Development